juliogomez/netdevops/README.md

 Connection to 172.16.30.129 closed.
 ```

-After this _terrible happening_ it is time to profile the network again, but this time we will use the `compare_snapshot.robot` to run the following test case, a little bit different from the initial one.
-We will add one extra step: once it has connected to the devices and profiled them, it will automatically _compare the snapshots for us_.
+After this _terrible happening_ it is time to profile the network again, but this time we will use the `compare_snapshot.robot` file to run the following test case, a little bit different from the initial one.
+It will include one extra step: once it has connected to the devices and profiled them as before, it will automatically _compare the snapshots for us_.

 ```
 Compare snapshots